lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture2.md

 git push --set-upstream origin master
 ```

+You may need to [generate and enter a person access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) here.

 Everything in your repository is now stored on the connected GitHub repository
 as well!
 But updates are not automatic.
 After any new commits, if you would
 like to send them to the GitHub repository, run